RodgerOliver/laravel-base/README.md

 ## About

 Laravel Base is a base project that others can use to start their development with Laravel in containers.
-All softwares and dependencies are inside the docker containers so it can run anywhere.
+All software and dependencies are inside the docker containers, so it can run anywhere.

 There are some features developed that I learned and put in this project.
 Generally, examples of functionality, like CRUDs, storage management, to show how it is done and be used as a reference for other projects.